Will you be gnome for the holidays? Or will you be gnoming? 😂 Today’s easy gnome crafts inspiration is Ruth’s gorgeous, plaid DIY Christmas Gnomes.

 Free Gnome Pattern

-If you would like to make your own plaid gnomes, you can download the free pattern when you subscribe to my email list.
+If you would like to make your own plaid gnomes, you can download the free pattern after you subscribe to my email list.

 You will then receive an email (in about 15 minutes) with a link and the password to log in to the free library.
 This will give you access to this pattern and all project downloads.